Annapurna Base Camp Trek 7 Days

 WHAT’S INCLUDED

-• The best available twin or triple sharing teahouse accommodation during the trek.
+• The best available twin or triple-sharing teahouse accommodation during the trek.

 • Complete trekking arrangements with the required TIMS for trekkers and Annapurna Conservation Area Permit (ACAP) permit.
-First aid medical kit.Government taxes and office service charges.

-• North Nepal T-shirt and trekking/expedition achievement certificate.
+• North Nepal Trekking achievement certificate.

 WHAT'S EXCLUDED

-• Personal expenses before the trek such as (renting sleeping bags, buying trekking shoes, and so on), during the trek (any shopping, boiled water, tea coffee(if more than 3 times), cold drinks, alcoholic beverages, hot showers, telephone call, Wifi, cell-phone, camera battery recharges and so on).
+• Personal expenses before the trek such as (renting sleeping bags, buying trekking shoes, and so on), during the trek (any shopping, boiled water, tea coffee(if more than 2 times), cold drinks, alcoholic beverages, hot showers, telephone call, Wifi, cell-phone, camera battery recharges and so on).

-• Travel insurance, which covers high-altitude helicopter rescue and evacuation along with medical costs.
+• Travel insurance covers high-altitude helicopter rescue and evacuation along with medical costs.

 • Lastly, all of the costs and expenses that aren’t listed in the “What’s Included?” section.